ABBA: Progression

 In March 1980, ABBA travelled to Japan, where they were greeted by thousands of fans upon their arrival at Narita International Airport.
 The group performed eleven concerts, each to sold-out audiences, including six shows at Tokyo's Budokan.
 This tour was the last "on the road" adventure of their career.

 In July 1980, ABBA released the single "The Winner Takes It All", the group's eighth UK chart topper (and their first since 1978).
 The song is widely misunderstood as being written about Ulvaeus and Fältskog's marital tribulations: Ulvaeus wrote the lyrics, but has stated they were not about his own divorce; Fältskog has repeatedly stated she was not the loser in their divorce.
 In the United States, the single peaked at number eight on the Billboard Hot 100 chart and became ABBA's second Billboard Adult Contemporary number one.
-It was also re-recorded by Andersson and Ulvaeus, with a slightly different backing track by French chanteuse Mireille Mathieu, at the end of 1980 – as "Bravo tu as gagné", with French lyrics by Alain Boublil.
+It was also re-recorded by Andersson and Ulvaeus, with a slightly different backing track by French chanteuse Mireille Mathieu, at the end of 1980—as "Bravo tu as gagné", with French lyrics by Alain Boublil.

 In November 1980, ABBA's seventh album, Super Trouper, was released, which reflected a certain change in ABBA's style, with more prominent use of synthesisers and increasingly personal lyrics.
 It set a record for the most pre-orders ever received for a UK album after one million copies were ordered before release.
 The second single from the album, "Super Trouper", also hit number one in the UK, becoming the group's ninth and final UK chart-topper.
 Another track from the album, "Lay All Your Love on Me", was released in 1981 as a twelve-inch single only in selected territories; it topped the Billboard Hot Dance Club Play chart and peaked at number seven on the UK singles chart, becoming, at the time, the highest-charting 12-inch release in UK chart history.

 Also in 1980, ABBA recorded a compilation of Spanish-language versions of their hits, called Gracias Por La Música.
+The Spanish language versions of their songs were written by Argentine producer and songwriter Buddy McCluskey in collaboration with his wife Mary; McCluskey also coached them on Spanish pronunciation.
 This was released in Spanish-speaking countries, as well as in Japan and Australia.
 The album became a major success; and along with the Spanish version of "Chiquitita", this signalled the group's breakthrough in Latin America.
 ABBA Oro: Grandes Éxitos, the Spanish equivalent of ABBA Gold: Greatest Hits, was released in 1999.